Seahawks shuffle tight ends, add another tryout player in Steve Donatell

 Steve Donatell didn’t put up huge numbers last year for Western Kentucky with 13 catches for 125 yards and two touchdowns.
 But he comes with some other intriguing aspects in his background.

 As Carroll said after rookie minicamp: “Steven Donatell looked good at tight end today, we know he’s a long snapper as well.”
-So maybe the Seahawks might look to see if the could steal a roster spot with a player who could be a long snapper as well as serving as depth at another spot.
+So maybe the Seahawks might look to see if the could steal a roster spot serving as a player who could be a long snapper as well as serving as depth at another spot.

-Donatell also played linebacker at Wake Forest in his first two seasons of college football before he transferred to Western Kentucky for his final season of college eligibility in 2016, where among the coaches was Nick Holt, a former assistant under Carroll at USC and who intriguingly then succeeded Ed Donatell as the defensive coordinator at UW in 2009.
+Donatell also played linebacker at Wake Forest in his first two seasons of college football before he transferred to Western Kentucky for his final season of college eligibility in 2016, where among the coaches was Nick Holt, a former assistant under Carroll at USC who intriguingly then succeeded Ed Donatell as the defensive coordinator at UW in 2009.

 Steve Donatell becomes the fourth player who took part in the rookie mini-camp as a tryout player to eventually sign a contract with the Seahawks.